Amit-bt-technion/statsbomb_football_embeddings/README.md

 3. **Continuous features**: Represented as continuous values in range [0, 1] (zero-inclusive), where values exceeding the allowed range from Statsbomb Doc are approximated to the closest end of the range.

 ## Visual Representation of the Output Vectors
 Each event is represented by a 128-dimensional vector.
-Below is a comprehensive breakdown of all 128 indices, their data types, and the potential value ranges:
+Below is a comprehensive breakdown of all 128 indices and their data types:

 | Index | Name                               | Type         | Details    |
 |-------|------------------------------------|--------------|------------|